kuhe/createElement/README.md

 #### What?

-Forgive the unoriginal module name, but this JavaScript is here to encourage you to use the browser native `document` interface, rather than any attempt to brand itself.
+Forgive the unoriginal module name, but this 'script is here to encourage you to use the browser native `document` interface, rather than any attempt to brand itself.

 A few principles here: